What Is An FHA Mortgage Insurance Premium?

 To refinance to a conventional loan, you must meet your lender’s minimum requirements.
 Conventional loan requirements are stricter than FHA loan requirements, so you might need to take some time to build a better borrower profile before you refinance.
 To qualify for a conventional loan, you’ll need at least the following:

 You must have a DTI ratio of 50% or less to qualify for a conventional loan.
 You can decrease your DTI ratio by increasing your household income or paying down your debts.

-- Home equity: You should have at least 20% equity in your home before you refinance.
+You should have at least 20% equity in your home before you refinance.
 If you refinance before you have 20% equity, you’ll need to pay for PMI instead of MIP.
 PMI is more expensive than MIP, so be sure you have the right amount of equity before you refinance.
 If you aren’t sure how much equity you currently have, contact your lender.

-Choose A Different Government Loan Type
+Choose A Different Government Or Non-Conforming Loan Type

 You also don’t have to pay any type of monthly mortgage insurance on a VA loan.
-Instead, you’ll pay a one-time VA funding fee – and the home must be your primary residence.
+Instead, you’ll pay a one-time VA funding fee along with your other closing costs – and the home must be your primary residence.
 Veterans receiving VA disability benefits and surviving spouses of veterans who passed in the line of duty or as a result of a service-connected disability are exempt from the funding fee.

 When you take out an FHA loan, you must pay an upfront mortgage insurance premium at the time of closing plus an annual mortgage insurance premium which would be divided into 12 monthly payments.
 The amount you’ll pay depends on the size of your loan and your down payment.
 The larger your down payment, the less you’ll pay annually.

-You may want to wait until you have at least 10% down before you buy a home to lessen your MIP payment amount.
+Thankfully, you have options and can decide to wait until you have at least 10% down before you buy a home to lessen your MIP payment amount.
 You can also refinance to a conventional loan after you have 20% equity in your property to remove the MIP requirement.

-Loan Types - 4-minute read
+Loan Types - 10-minute read